 Brain injuries are considered medical emergencies and extremely serious, therefore need to be treated immediately.
 There are two general types of brain injuries - those due to traumatic injury and those due to medical malpractice.

-Types of brain injuries that arise due to medical malpractice come from various sources, including birth injuries, complications of anesthesia, surgical errors, medication errors, inadequate perfusion during coronary artery bypass surgery, compression of trachea, and failure to monitor/treat hypotension.
+Types of brain injuries that arise due to medical malpractice come from various sources, including birth injuries, anesthesia complications, surgical errors, medication errors, inadequate perfusion during coronary artery bypass surgery, compression of the trachea, and failure to monitor/treat hypotension.

 Our law firm handles these cases.
-If you or a loved one has been harmed or killed from a brain injury caused by medical malpractice, call us today at 800-553-8082 or get a free online consultation.
-Learn whether you can sue and receive money damages in a lawsuit or settlement for the harm that has been done.
+If you or a loved one has been harmed or killed from a brain injury caused by medical malpractice, call our attorneys today at 800-553-8082 or get a free online consultation.
+Learn whether you can sue and receive money damages in a lawsuit or settlement for the harm done.

-A lack of oxygen supply to the brain causes serious impairments in cognitive, physical, and psychological functions.
-Within just five minutes of the oxygen supply being cut off, brain cells begin to die.
-The longer the brain goes without oxygen, the more serious the consequences are that can occur such as coma, seizures, and brain death.
+A lack of oxygen supply to the brain causes serious cognitive, physical, and psychological impairments.
+Brain cells begin to die within just five minutes of the oxygen supply being cut off.
+The longer the brain goes without oxygen, the more serious the consequences that can occur, such as coma, seizures, and brain death.

 This is why brain injuries need to be treated as quickly as possible.
 The longer a person goes with oxygen deprivation to their brain, the higher their chances of brain death and severe brain injury are.

-Medical malpractice lawsuits from brain injuries are so frequent because there is little margin for error.
+Medical malpractice lawsuits from brain injuries are frequent because there is little margin for error.
 The brain is extremely to decreased oxygen levels.
 A total lack of oxygen to the brain can cause injury in as little as three minutes.
-As the oxygen level falls in the blood, brain cells begin to misfire.
-These cell misfire because they are starved for a vital substrate for running all of the cellular functions.
-As the deprivation continues, begin to die.
+Brain cells begin to misfire as the oxygen level falls in the blood.
+These cells misfire because they are starved for a vital substrate for running all cellular functions.
+As the deprivation continues, they begin to die.
 Soon, the loss of brain function becomes irreversible.

 When brain cells continue to die, the blood vessels supplying blood to those cells begin to leak out fluid that causes swelling.
 This starts a vicious cycle.
 The swelling causes further brain cell death.
 Eventually, as cell death occurs in the brain's respiratory center, the patient's respirations begin to slow and finally stop.